MicrosoftDocs/win32/desktop-src/gdi/creating-an-enhanced-metafile.md

 ---
-Description: 'This section contains an example that demonstrates the creation of an enhanced metafile that is stored on a disk, using a file name specified by the user.' ms.assetid: '084b2737-eb55-4587-b8e8-3eb3fa3688c4'
+Description: This section contains an example that demonstrates the creation of an enhanced metafile that is stored on a disk, using a file name specified by the user. ms.assetid: 084b2737-eb55-4587-b8e8-3eb3fa3688c4
-title: Creating an Enhanced Metafile
+title: Creating an Enhanced Metafile ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating an Enhanced Metafile

 This section contains an example that demonstrates the creation of an enhanced metafile that is stored on a disk, using a file name specified by the user.

 The example uses a device context for the application window as the reference device context.
 (The system stores the resolution data for this device in the enhanced-metafile's header.)
-The application retrieves a handle identifying this device context by calling the [**GetDC**](getdc.md) function.
+The application retrieves a handle identifying this device context by calling the [**GetDC**](/windows/win32/Winuser/nf-winuser-getdc?branch=master) function.

 The example uses the dimensions of the application's client area to define the dimensions of the picture frame.
-Using the rectangle dimensions returned by the [**GetClientRect**](_win32_getclientrect_cpp) function, the application converts the device units to .01-millimeter units and passes the converted values to the [**CreateEnhMetaFile**](createenhmetafile.md) function.
+Using the rectangle dimensions returned by the [**GetClientRect**](_win32_getclientrect_cpp) function, the application converts the device units to .01-millimeter units and passes the converted values to the [**CreateEnhMetaFile**](/windows/win32/Wingdi/nf-wingdi-createenhmetafilea?branch=master) function.

 The example displays a **Save As** common dialog box that enables the user to specify the file name of the new enhanced metafile.
-The system appends the three-character .emf extension to this file name and passes the name to the [**CreateEnhMetaFile**](createenhmetafile.md) function.
+The system appends the three-character .emf extension to this file name and passes the name to the [**CreateEnhMetaFile**](/windows/win32/Wingdi/nf-wingdi-createenhmetafilea?branch=master) function.

 The example also embeds a text description of the picture in the enhanced-metafile header.
 This description is specified as a resource in the string table of the application's resource file.
 However, in a working application, this string would be retrieved from a custom control in a common dialog box or from a separate dialog box displayed solely for this purpose.